jitsi/handbook/docs/community/third-party-software.md

 ## Jitsi URL Generator

-A simple tool to illustrate how URL params can be composed to customise Jitsi.
+A simple tool to illustrate how URL params can be composed to customize Jitsi.
 It only exposes a small fraction of what is possible, but should hopefully help build familiarity which users can then apply to other config values in the whitelist.